booleanbites/houzi-doc/_docs/houzi-builder/6_customize-home.md

 - **Show Nearby Properties:** Check-mark this field to show *Nearby* Properties listing on home screen.

 > Please consider the fact that you won't have properties available for all user locations.
 Also consider *location permission* and other *gps* related issues as well.

+#### Terms With Icons Customization

+Houzi provides you some by default Houzez Taxonomies Terms (e.g. For Rent, For Sale, Commercial, Residential etc.).
+These terms have by default icons assosiated with them.
+You can simply select the *term_with_icons* widget type and provide the section name and Terms with icons widget with by default attributes will be added to your home screen.
+You can [change the icons](https://houzi-docs.booleanbites.com/hooks-widgets/term_icon_item_design_custom) of these by default terms.

+If you want to customize the Terms also, Houzi Builder provides you a convinent way to do so.
+You just have to **Add** a new *terms_with_icon* type widget or you can **Edit** a existing one.
+If you are adding a new *terms_with_icon* type widget or editing the existing one, you will see **Widget Configurations** field.
+Click on this field and a **Terms with icon configurations** dialog will open.
+Follow these steps and you can add you customized Terms along your custom Icons.

+1. Click on *ADD NEW WIDGET* button, a dialog will open.

+2. Select **Term** (e.g. *property_type* etc.) from the dropdown menu.

+3. Select **Sub-Term** (e.g. *Commercial* etc.) from the dropdown menu.

+4. Select the **Icon** by clicking on the icon button field.

+5. Click on the *Done* Text Button and your added Term will be displayed in the *Terms with icon configurations* dialog.

+6. Repeat these steps if you want to add more Terms.

+7. You can **re-arrange** the added term widget just by clicking and holding a widget and dragging it upwards or downward.

+8. You can **edit** any term widget just by clicking on the edit icon.

+9. You can **delete** any un-necessary term widget just by clicking on the delete icon.
+After clicking *delete* from the confirmation dialog box, your widget will be deleted.

+10. Click on *Done* Text button and your customized Terms with custom icons will be added on Home Screen.

 - Click **Done** to *add* the new section.